Sports car racing: Growth at a national level

-As the French car industry switched from making large powerful cars to small utilitarian ones, French sports cars of the 1950s and early 1960s tended to be small-capacity and highly aerodynamic (often based on Panhard or Renault components), aimed at winning the "Index of Performance" at Le Mans and Reims and triumphing in handicap races.
-Between the late 1960s and late 1970s, Matra and Renault made significant and successful efforts to win at Le Mans.
+As the French car industry switched from making large powerful cars to small utilitarian ones, French sports cars of the 1950s and early 1960s tended to be small-capacity and highly aerodynamic (often based on Panhard or Renault Gordini/Alpine components), aimed at winning the "Index of Performance" at Le Mans and Reims and triumphing in handicap races.
+Between the late 1960s and late 1970s, Matra and Renault made significant and successful efforts to win Le Mans overall, while also tackling Formula One.
+An event less known than the 24 Hours was the Tour de France Automobile, held in stages all across the country similar to the bicycle race.
+It even featured pure-bred Le Mans prototypes competing on public roads with two persons on board.

-In Germany, domestic production based racing was largely dominated by BMW, Porsche and Mercedes-Benz, although sports car/GT racing gradually became eclipsed by touring cars and the initially sports car based Deutsche Rennsport Meisterschaft gradually evolved into the Deutsche Tourenwagen Meisterschaft.
-Porsche started to evolve a line of sports prototypes from the late 1950s; noted for their toughness and reliability they started to win in races of attrition such as the Targa Florio and as they grew bigger (via the Porsche 910 to the Porsche 908 and finally the Porsche 917) the Stuttgart marque became first a competitor for overall wins and then came to dominate sports car racing – both they and Mercedes have made intermittent returns to the top level of the sport through the 1970s, 80s, 90s and 2010s.
+In Germany, domestic production based sports racing is since the 1950s largely dominated by Porsche, plus BMW and Mercedes-Benz, although sports car/GT racing gradually became eclipsed by touring cars and the initially sports car based Deutsche Rennsport Meisterschaft gradually evolved into the Deutsche Tourenwagen Meisterschaft.
+Porsche started to evolve a line of sports prototypes from the 1953 1500cc flat-4 Porsche 550; noted for their toughness and reliability they started to win in races of attrition such as the Targa Florio and 12 Hours of Sebring.
+They grew slightly bigger to 2000cc flat-6 up to the 1967 Porsche 910, which still was an underdog compared to the 4 liter V12 Ferrari P and 7 liter V8 Ford GT40.
+From 1968, Porsche entered the biggest classes, with the 3 liter prototype Porsche 908 and finally the 5 liter sportscar Porsche 917, and the Stuttgart marque became first a competitor for overall wins and then came to dominate sports car racing – both they and Mercedes have made intermittent returns to the top level of the sport through the 1970s, 80s, 90s and 2010s.
+The long Nordschleife of the Nürburgring, opened in 1927 and used for testing by German manufacturers ever since, is since the 2000s also visited by brands from other continents trying to top the List of Nürburgring lap times.

 Sports car racing has intermittently been popular in Japan – in the 1960s small-capacity sports racers and even a local version of the Group 7 cars as raced in the Canadian-American Challenge Cup were popular; a healthy local sports prototype championship ran until the early 1990s and now the Super GT series provides high-budget exposure to manufacturers, with many international drivers appearing.
 The Japanese manufacturers have also been frequent visitors to the US sports car scene (Nissan and Toyota in particular during the heyday of IMSA) and to the European scene, in particular Le Mans, where despite many years of trying by all the main Japanese marques the only victory to have been scored by a Japanese marque was by Mazda in 1991, until 2018 when Toyota scored a first and second-place finish.
 Toyota followed this with another 1-2 finish in 2019.